SenMorgan/Solar-Inverter-Monitor/README.md

 ```

 ## Dependencies
-All dependencies will be automatically installed by PlatformIO:
+All dependencies will be automatically installed by PlatformIO
-- BSEC Software Library@1.6.1480
-- PubSubClient@2.8.0

 ## Copyright
 Copyright (c) 2024 Sen Morgan.
 Licensed under the MIT license, see LICENSE.md